 Capturing Timeless Portraits with the Wet Plate Collodion Process in Berlin

 In a world of rapidly advancing digital photography, there is an art form that harks back to the roots of the medium, embracing a unique and timeless aesthetic.
-The wet plate collodion process, an antique photographic technique, has experienced a resurgence in recent years, captivating both photographers and portrait sitters alike.
-In the heart of Berlin, a tintype portrait studio run by the talented artist Maximilian Zeitler offers an opportunity to step back in time and have your portrait taken using this extraordinary process.
+The wet plate collodion process, a photographic process invented in 1850 captivates both photographers and portrait sitters alike.

 The Allure of Wet Plate Collodion Portraits